dhcodes/fcc-currexp/react-feedback.md

   because for some reason I thought "take the `TypesOfFruit` component..." meant to copy/paste the entire function into the `Fruits` component, which doesn't work.

 11. No suggestions.

+12. No suggestions.

+13. No suggestions.

+14. No suggestions.

+15. This seems like a leap in difficulty, especially rearranging the array on the second instance to reflect the change in results.
+I think a lot of people might get tripped up on that.
+Maybe render two components?
+One for today and one for tomorrow.

+16. through 23.
+No suggestions.

+24. Instead of writing a separate function to bind this to the function call, I would do this all in one fell swoop on the onClick handler of the button.
+This is the traditional way I see it on most React projects.

+25. This exercise recommends other resources for explaining `this` but doesn't offer any.
+Perhaps we should add some footnote links.
+Alternatively, I think you could add a sentence or two to explain the use of `this` in the context of the challenge.

+26. The message value `Hello!` should be `'Hello!'` since it's a string.
+This challenge seems like a bit of a leap without some helper code.

+27. The hint suggests using a fat arrow function but prior to this, it was referred to as an ES6 arrow function.
+I would call it the latter for consistency.

+28. No suggestions.

+29. No suggestions.

+30. No suggestions.